brett-owen/tf2-docker-bball/README.md

 **tf2-docker-bball** is a build script for a Team Fortress 2 docker container, the container is pre-configured with [Metamod:Source](https://www.sourcemm.net/) and [SourceMod](https://www.sourcemod.net/) by default, but the entire tf/ directory of the server can be overridden using attached volumes.
 This is useful for adding maps and configs as well.

-This container also contains LogsTF and SupStats2 plugins by F2 and my own kothbball plugin as well as some bball maps.
+This container also contains LogsTF and SupStats2 plugins by F2, demos.tf plugins, and my own kothbball plugin as well as some bball maps.

 Usage
 -----